-In 2018, we will release five new special editions of Shah’s work, which are being made available by extremely generous donations from Friends of the ISF.
+This year, we are releasing five new special editions of Shah’s work, which are being made available by extremely generous donations from Friends of the ISF.
 This collection of five special editions is comprised of beautiful marbled hardcovers with ribbon bookmarks, printed in the UK.
 We are indebted for the support received, and to everyone who purchases the editions.

 All proceeds raised from their sales goes in entirety to the Books for Afghan Children Project.

 You can purchase the special editions in our online shop:

 The first special edition that was released is The Idries Shah Anthology, which is now available for purchase.
 This is a special collection of previously published work.
 356 pages.